armlesswunder/android_ac_catalog/README.md

 # News

+1/12/22: Update 2.0 is now live.
+All items in new horizons are up to date.
+Variations which Cyrus may customize have been removed, thus, the old save states are no longer valid.
+Please ensure you create new backups ASAP.

+Please consider donating to me https://gofund.me/e6fc7138

+All of the content I have made is free, but if you wish to show your appreciation for my content, this is perhaps the best way to do it!

 7/28/21: I've added an apk here (under releases) so that users may bypass the app store.

 # Want to use the app on desktop?